JGalego/AI.zip/README.md

 - [Contributing 🤝](#contributing-🤝)
 - [License 📜](#license-📜)

-## The Big Idea
+## The Big Idea 💡

-The relationship between compression and intelligence isn't just theoretical.
-As articulated in the famous Hutter Prize challenge: *"Understanding is compression."*
+**Compressors $\rightleftarrows$ Predictors:** compression, prediction and inference are intimately related.
+If you can compress data well, you must have a good model for it.
+Most data compression algorithms are really just models of our data with a coder head.
+The reverse also holds true: if we have a good model of our data, we can compress it (our brains do it all the time).
+This equivalence relation between compression and prediction means that we can pretty much convert any compressor into a predictor, and vice versa.
+As articulated in the [Hutter Prize challenge](http://prize.hutter1.net/hfaq.htm#compai) FAQ:

+> *"One can prove that the better you can compress, the better you can predict; and being able to predict [the environment] well is key for being able to act well."*

+**Understanding=Compression:** the corollary is that in order to fully understand data, we must find its most *compact* representation.
+This connects ancient philosophical arguments with cutting-edge research in AI and data compression algorithms:

+- **[Aristotle's Posterior Analytics](https://www.logicmuseum.com/authors/aristotle/posterioranalytics/posterioranalytics.htm) (4th century BC):** a better explanation uses fewer assumptions

+- **[Occam's Razor](https://math.ucr.edu/home/baez/physics/General/occam.html) (14th century):** the simplest, most elegant explanation is usually the correct one

+- **[Solomonoff's General Theory of Inductive Inference](https://raysolomonoff.com/) (1964):** if an algorithm creates the Universe, its observations can be predicted by its smallest executable archive

+- **[Hutter's Universal Artificial Intelligence](https://hutter1.net/ai/) (2005):** the optimal agent compresses its experience into the shortest program that predicts future observations

-Large language models achieve remarkable compression ratios precisely because they capture deep patterns in human language and knowledge.
+**LLMs as Compressors:** Large language models (LLMs) can achieve remarkable compression ratios precisely because they capture deep patterns in human language and knowledge.
+Recent research shows that LLMs, while trained primarily on text, are really *general-purpose* lossless compressors that can outperform traditional compressors on image and audio data (Déletang *et al.*, 2023).

-> *"**Think of ChatGPT as a blurry JPEG of all the text on the Web.** It retains much of the information on the Web, in the same way that a JPEG retains much of the information of a higher-resolution image, but, if you’re looking for an exact sequence of bits, you won’t find it; all you will ever get is an approximation.
-But, because the approximation is presented in the form of grammatical text, which ChatGPT excels at creating, it’s usually acceptable."* - Ted Chiang
+**The AGI Connection:** If intelligence emerges from finding minimal descriptions of our observations, then the path to AGI runs directly through compression.
+Better compression algorithms don't just save storage - they represent deeper understanding of the world.

 <img src="ai2zip.png" title="Adapted from Andrej Karpathy"/>